General Terms and Conditions of Taledo GmbH

 (f) In case of a service contract (Werkvertrag) the gross annual target salary comprises the sum of all services the Candidate has invoiced to the Employer within 18 (eighteen) months after completion of the application procedure.

 5.2.4 If the open-ended employment relation between the Candidate and the Employer subsequently ends within 3 (three) months after the contractually agreed entry date (e.g. due to dismissal or termination agreement), the Employer may inform Taledo within 5 (five) working days as of the date of contract termination.
-The decisive factor for the calculation of this time period is the last official working day and not the date of submission of the Candidate’s termination notice.
+The decisive factor for the calculation of this time period is the last official working day and not the date of submission of the Candidate’s termination notice or the date of the signing the termination agreement.

-If the Employer informs Taledo in writing of the subsequent termination of the employment contract within the aforementioned period and has chosen the one-time Commission of 20% (twenty percent) pursuant to section 5.2.3 (a) (i), then the Employer shall be entitled to reclaim a credit note for further Services in an amount of 50% (fifty percent) of the Commissions paid to Taledo, provided that neither the Employer nor a company affiliated with the Employer within the meaning of sections 15 et seq.
+If the Employer informs Taledo in writing of the subsequent termination of the employment contract within the aforementioned period the Employer shall be entitled to reclaim a credit note for further Services in an amount of 50% (fifty percent) of the Commission paid to Taledo, provided that neither the Employer nor a company affiliated with the Employer within the meaning of sections 15 et seq.
 German Stock Corporation Act (AktG) has again employed the Candidate within 12 (twelve) months after the date of contract termination, or the Candidate has started to work for the Employer or a company affiliated with the Employer within the meaning of sections 15 et seq.
 AktG as freelancer under a service or work contract or any other contract between Candidate and Employer.
-Should the Employer have chosen the monthly commission model set out in section 5.2.3 (a) under (ii), all future payment obligations are cancelled until the end of the Candidate’s last working month, provided that the Employer has informed Taledo within 10 (ten) calendar days as of the date of contract termination.
-The payment obligations for the time until the end of the Candidate’s last working month will continue to exist.

 5.2.5 Taledo reserves the right to make a payment in the amount of the credit to the Employer instead of the credit note specified in section 5.2.4.

-5.2.6 The repayment claim of Taledo against the Employer shall become due within 10 (ten) working days after notification that the prerequisites for a repayment demand pursuant to section 5.2.4 are met.
+5.2.6 If Taledo chooses payment as set out in section 5.2.5 instead of a credit, the repayment claim shall become due within 10 (ten) working days after notification of the Employer to Taledo that the prerequisites for a repayment claim pursuant to section 5.2.4 are met.

 5.2.7 Any Commissions are exclusive of statutory VAT.